Tania Campbell: Tenure

 On 2 March 2022, Campbell celebrated her first 100 days in office as mayor.
 She criticised the ANC's call for the City to write off 75% debt of all municipal accounts for households as "reckless" and "shortsighted" on 15 March.
 On 16 March, she denied ActionSA leader Herman Mashaba's claim that she had made a deal with the EFF that they would sit in on the panel that interviews head of departments and the city manager, in exchange for their support to pass the metro's adjustment budget in February.

 On 26 October 2022, Campbell was voted out as mayor in an ANC-sponsored motion of no confidence.
 100 councillors voted for her removal, while 93 voted against it.
 The Economic Freedom Fighters abstained from the vote.
 On 8 November 2022 Campbell was voted back in as mayor of Ekurhuleni after attaining 124 of the 224 votes.
 1 ballot was spoilt.
 Notably, the EFF had voted with DA and its coalition partners to re-elect her.
 Coalition talks between the ANC and EFF had failed to reach an agreement, with the ANC's provincial executive committee rejecting a proposal for the election of an EFF mayor in the metro, paving the way for Campbell to return as mayor.

+Campbell was again removed as mayor in a motion of confidence brought against her by the ANC-EFF coalition and seven other smaller parties.
+126 councillors voted for the motion, while 91 councillors voted to keep Campbell as mayor.
+In the subsequent mayoral election, Campbell stood for mayor again, but was defeated by African Independent Congress councillor Sivuyile Ngodwana, receiving only 75 votes to Sivuyile Ngodwana's 129 votes.